Should I root my Android phone

 Every single application needs to be configured manually.

-And I am convinced that this is still not sufficient, as I am pretty sure that some applications lost their configuration even if I set them appropriately.
+It also seems that this is still not sufficient, as I am pretty sure that some applications lost their configuration even if I set them appropriately.

 Maybe like Windows during an update Android resets some settings?